-The City should continue to work with the County to implement inclusionary zoning incentives and requirements.
+The City should adopt the proposed IZ regulations as recommended by the AHAC, including applying the regulations to multi-family projects of 10 or more units.
+Furthermore, the City should continue to work with the County to implement compatible inclusionary zoning incentives and requirements.
 As part of that implementation, the City should continue to emphasize community engagement and education.